Category Archives: Decision Making

 Superforecasting: The Art and Science of Prediction is a book about how to become a superforecaster, an often ordinary person who has an extraordinary ability to make predictions about the future with a degree of accuracy significantly greater than the average.

 In a landmark study undertaken between 1984 and 2004, Wharton Professor Philip Tetlock showed that the average expert’s ability to make accurate predictions about the future was only slightly better than a layperson using random guesswork.
 His latest project, which began in 2011, has since shown that there are some people with real, demonstrable predicting foresight.
 In his book, co-authored with Dan Gardner, Tetlock identifies how you can become a superforecaster too.
-Read on for a summery of how.
+Read on for a summary of how:

 Continue reading

-Howard Marks is the Chairman and cofounder of Oaktree Capital Management and author of The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
-In the book, Marks explains why second-level thinking (sometimes referred to as second-order thinking) and being a contrarian is so important.
+But how do they do it?
+Howard Marks is the Chairman and cofounder of Oaktree Capital Management and one of the finest purveyors of second-level thinking (sometimes referred to as second-order thinking).
+In his book The Most Important Thing: Uncommon Sense for the Thoughtful Investor, Marks explains why second-level thinking is so important and how you can get better at it.

 Continue reading